nikvoronin/LastWallpaper/docs/astrobin_aug-2024.md

-# Astrobin IOTD
+# AstroBin IOTD

-- [Astrobin IOTD](https://www.astrobin.com/iotd/archive/).
+- [AstroBin IOTD](https://www.astrobin.com/iotd/archive/).
 Home of astrophotography.
 AstroBin is an image hosting platform, social network, and marketplace for astrophotographers.
 - [AstroBin's read-only API](https://www.astrobin.com/help/api/).

 AstroBin implements a basic set of RESTful APIs.
 AstroBin's APIs currently are limited to retrieving basic information and perform simple searches on images.
 The supported response types are XML and JSON.